 Google adwords can be a pretty inexpensive tool – be sure to run them on your opponent’s name as well as your own.
 Going back to domains, if you own a good domain with their name on it, this would be a good place to amplify the content via paid search & social as well as some search engine optimization so it shows up high in organic results too.
 The Santorum googlebomb was all organic, as far as I know.

-These are just a few examples of ways your campaign can harness the power of the dark side, digitally speaking.
-Come to our session in Chicago to find out more, and be sure to contact PowerThru if you need help defending against some dark arts — or perhaps launching your own.
+These are just a few examples of ways your campaign can fight the power of the dark side, digitally speaking.
+Come to our session in Chicago to find out more, and be sure to contact PowerThru if you need help defending against some dark arts online.